sammyne/the-rust-programming-language/chapter18/README.md

 - Named variables are irrefutable patterns that match any value
 - Because `match` starts a new scope, variables declared as part of a pattern inside the `match` expression will shadow those with the same name outside the `match` construct, as is the case with all variables
   - Example as [Listing 18-11: A `match` expression with an arm that introduces a shadowed variable `y`](./listings/_11/src/main.rs)
-- To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a shadowed variable, we would need to use a match guard conditional instead
+- To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a shadowed variable, we would need to use a match guard conditional instead (detailed later)

 ### Multiple Patterns
 - Match multiple patterns using the `|` syntax, which means *or*